Skip to content

 Most tourism sites in 2026 still lead with a full-screen hero image and a headline that takes 3–4 seconds to absorb.
 On mobile, the visitor wants — in order — "What is this?", "Where is it?", "What does it cost?", "Can I book?".

 The fix: a hero that shows the business name, the location, one specific detail ("Four rooms on the Sky Road"), and a booking button, all above the fold on a 667px iPhone viewport.
-No parallax, no slider, no carousel.
+Keep the composition still — every moving element steals LCP and scroll-down momentum.

 2. Images aren't sized for mobile

 A 2.4 MB JPEG that renders beautifully on desktop is a 5-second white screen on a 3G connection in rural Connemara.
-Even on 4G, every extra megabyte costs roughly 150–300ms of LCP time — and Google's ranking algorithm penalises sites where mobile LCP exceeds 2.5 seconds.
+Every extra megabyte adds load time on a mobile connection, directly pushing out LCP — and Google treats a mobile LCP above 2.5 seconds as "needs improvement" in its Core Web Vitals, a confirmed page-experience ranking signal.

 3. The booking CTA moves around